 Body-ology is an exhibit designed to move you.
 Try a snowboard machine, climb the rock wall, race the wild, and more.
 Be sure to wear your tennis shoes.

 In the Observation Hive you will see honey bees in action.
 Watch as the worker bees buzz around the hive while the forager bees bring in nectar and pollen.
 If you look carefully you will even see the queen.

 Become an architect in the Keva Plank Studio.
-Build bridges and skyscrapers or a replica of the Colosseum using only the blocks in the room.
+Build bridges and skyscrapers or a replica of the Roman Colosseum using only the blocks in the room.

 Explore other biomes in our Herpeterium where reptiles from different parts of the world live.
 How do native species compare to snakes from the jungle or tortoises from the dessert?